-Advice on writing your Personal Statement
+Advice on Writing Your Personal Statement

 Your Personal Statement is a piece of writing 4,000 characters or 47 lines long.
 It needs to show motivation and commitment to the course you are applying for, as well as a passion and awareness not only of your course, but your ability.

 This is your chance to show the universities you are applying to exactly why you would be the best match for that course at their institution.
 It could help to persuade an admissions officer to offer you a place.
 This is your chance to make the case for your admission.
-Stand out from the crowd by showcasing who you are and what you can bring to a university as you begin your undergraduate journey.

 It can often be hard to put pen to paper and start your Personal Statement so here are some useful tips for when you are unsure of where to begin: